By Marcelo Teixeira

-Although not an official theme of the United Nations’ Conference on Sustainable Development, REDD has been a hot topic this week in Rio de Janeiro, where policymakers from more than 190 nations are meeting to discuss environmental sustainability.
+Although not an official theme of the UN’ Conference on Sustainable Development, REDD has been a hot topic this week in Rio de Janeiro, where policymakers from more than 190 nations are meeting to discuss environmental sustainability.

-The idea is to get the private sector and governments to pay to reduce deforestation, which accounts for up to 17 percent of global greenhouse gas emissions.
+The idea is to get the private sector and governments to pay to reduce deforestation, which accounts for up to 17% of global greenhouse gas emissions.

 “You cannot address climate change without including REDD,” says Arild Angelsen, an environmental economist with the Center for International Forestry Research and a professor at the Norwegian University of Life Sciences.

-But Brazil, which could potentially produce 58 percent of global REDD credits according to the World Bank, risks falling behind African and Asian nations in attracting private and public investment.
+But Brazil, which could potentially produce 58% of global REDD credits according to the World Bank, risks falling behind African and Asian nations in attracting private and public investment.

-Emission reductions from anti-deforestation projects are not eligible for carbon credits under the international U.N. framework.
-They are also not allowed in mandatory emissions trading programs in Europe and New Zealand.
+Emission reductions from anti-deforestation projects are not eligible for carbon credits under the international UN framework.
+They are also not allowed in mandatory emissions trading programmes in Europe and New Zealand.

-Currently, only Japan and the U.S. state of California have said they might accept REDD credits for compliance with their carbon reduction programs.
+Currently, only Japan and the US state of California have said they might accept REDD credits for compliance with their carbon reduction programmes.

 That triggered a rush in some nations, such as Malaysia, Indonesia and Congo, which were quick to map out national strategies to attract large corporate buyers seeking greener images who want reduce their carbon footprints.